 The joint unions continue to believe that working at home is an appropriate safety measure for staff in this group to protect them from the risk of Covid-19 if other measures cannot adequately safeguard their health and until the initial vaccination has taken effect.

-In line with our previous advice, staff who are clinically vulnerable (CV) and staff aged 60 or over should be permitted to work at home, until they are advised by their GP that their initial vaccination has taken effect, as should pregnant women in their third trimester who are, with limited exceptions, currently being advised against vaccination.
-In some cases this may involve some staff taking on alternative duties that can be done from home, or in a small number of cases, being at home on full pay without duties to fulfil.
+In line with our previous advice, staff who are clinically vulnerable (CV) and staff aged 60 or over should be permitted to work at home, until they are advised by their GP that their initial vaccination has taken effect.
+In some cases, this may involve some staff taking on alternative duties that can be done from home, or in a small number of cases, being at home on full pay without duties to fulfil.
 Following vaccination, individual assessments should be undertaken prior to a return to work.
 Safety measures should include ensuring that they are allocated to the best ventilated classrooms and provided with higher quality masks which offer protection to the wearer, not just to others.

 Where an employer insists that a CV employee should attend the workplace, prior to the GP advising that the initial vaccination should have taken effect, and the employee does not believe that the measures identified by the employer are enough to keep them safe, they should inform their local union rep and immediately seek supporting evidence from their doctor and/or a referral to occupational health.
 Referring to the NHS risk assessment tool and to the NHS COVID-19 clinical risk assessment tool may be helpful.